 Doctrinal Statement of Faith for SoundWitness

-The Bible, including both the Old and New Testaments as originally given, is the verbally and plenarily inspired Word of God and is free from error in the whole and in the part, and is therefore the final authoritative guide for faith and conduct.
+The Bible, including the entirety of both the Old and New Testaments, is the Word of God, its authors being inspired by the Holy Spirit to write its very words, and is therefore free from error in its original form.
+It is the final authoritative guide for doctrine, faith, and conduct.

 God the Father has revealed Himself as Creator and preserver of the universe, to Whom the entire creation and all creatures are subject.

 God created Adam and Eve in His image to live in fellowship with Him.
 They fell into sin through the temptation of Satan and thereby lost fellowship with God.
-Through their disobedience the entire human race became totally depraved, that is, self-centered sinners who oppose God, and who by nature are unable to trust, fear or love Him.
-They are subject to the devil, and are condemned to death under the eternal wrath of God.
+Through their disobedience all of us are totally depraved, that is, self-centered sinners who oppose God, and who by nature are completely unable to trust, fear or love Him.
+We are subject to the devil, and are condemned to death under the eternal wrath of God.

 The Holy Spirit is a divine person eternally one with the Father and with the Son.
-Through the Word of God He convicts people of sin, persuades them to confess their sinfulness to God and calls them to faith through the Gospel.
-He regenerates, sanctifies, and preserves believers in the one true faith.
-He comforts, guides equips, directs, and empowers the church to fulfill the great commission.
+Through the Word of God He convicts us of sin, persuades us to confess our sinfulness to God, and calls us to faith through the Gospel.
+He regenerates, sanctifies, and preserves all believers in the one true faith.
+He comforts, guides, equips, directs, and empowers the Church to fulfill the Great Commission.

 We joyfully and tenaciously proclaim and adhere to the confessional writings of the Lutheran Church as found in the Book of Concord.
 These confessional writings, or symbols, are an accurate and faithful summary of the doctrine found in the Bible, our only rule and norm according to which all teachings should be evaluated and judged.
 The Book of Concord contains the following documents: the Apostles’ Creed, the Nicene Creed, the Athanasian Creed, Martin Luther’s Small and Large Catechisms, the Augsburg Confession, the Apology of the Augsburg Confession, the Smalcald Articles, the Treatise on the Power and Primacy of the Pope, and the Formula of Concord.